nationalarchives/front-end-development-guide/development-guide.md

 4. JavaScript is externalised into .js files.
 We do not place JavaScript in ```<script>``` tags or use native8 inline event handling (i.e. ```<a href="#" onclick="triggerAlert('Bad practice!'); return false;">Joe</a>```)
 5. JavaScript is minified and concatenated where possible
 6. JavaScript dependent elements are created with JavaScript.
 For example, if a ```<button>``` is used to perform a JavaScript action only, that button should be created with JavaScript
+7. Any DOM manipulation performed by JavaScript is accompanied by the application and management of relevant ARIA roles, states and properties.
+These should build upon the static and pseudo interactive roles applied during Checkpoint 2.
-7. Server-side processing is used to ensure JavaScript is loaded only where needed
+8. Server-side processing is used to ensure JavaScript is loaded only where needed

 Please speak to the Lead Front-end Developer if you need guidance on meeting any of these requirements.